facebookresearch/ContactPose/docs/doc.md

 4. Download MANO code and models from [https://mano.is.tue.mpg.de](https://mano.is.tue.mpg.de) and unzip it in to `thirdparty/mano`. **Note**: MANO code is written for Python 2, but we use it in Python 3.
-We have developed work-arounds for all issue except one: you should comment out the `print 'FINITO'` (last line) statement in `thirdparty/mano/webuser/smpl_handpca_wrapper_HAND_only.py`.
+We have developed work-arounds for all issues except one: you should comment out the `print 'FINITO'` (last line) statement in `thirdparty/mano/webuser/smpl_handpca_wrapper_HAND_only.py`.
 MPI license does not allow re-distribution of their MANO code.

-5. You can 3D visualize contact maps and 3D hand joints:
+5. You can 3D visualize [contact maps](#contactmap-format) and 3D hand joints:
 ```bash
 $ python scripts/show_contactmap.py --p_num 28 --intent use --object_name mouse --mode simple_hands
 ```